merely-useful/py-rse/index.md

 no function should be longer than a printed page (about 80 lines) or have more than four levels of indentation because of nested loops and conditionals.
-Anything longer or more deeply nested is hard for readers to understand, so we should moves pieces of long functions into small ones.
+Anything longer or more deeply nested is hard for readers to understand, so we should move pieces of long functions into small ones.

 ```python
 # ...before...